 Enabling Subscriber Parental Control

 To enable Subscriber Parental Control, you must ensure that the subscriber collection service is configured and is running properly.
-After enabling Subscriber Parental Control, you must add Parental Control blocking VIP addresses and add at least one MSP server to the subscriber site.
-For information about adding Parental Control blocking IP addresses and MSP addresses to the subscriber site, see Modifying Subscriber Sites.
-Enabling Subscriber Parental Control, automatically creates an authoritative zone in the default DNS view with A, AAAA, and CNAME records for the MSP and the blocking VIP addresses.
+After enabling Subscriber Parental Control, you must add parental control blocking VIP addresses to the subscriber site.
+For information about adding parental control blocking IP addresses and MSP addresses, see Modifying Subscriber Sites.
+Enabling parental control automatically creates an authoritative zone in the default DNS view with A, AAAA, and CNAME records for the MSP and the blocking VIP addresses.

 To enable Infoblox Subscriber Parental Control: